 binlist.net — how a Fuerteventura holiday side-project became iinlist.com

-In 2013, sitting on a hotel balcony in Corralejo, I built binlist.net — a free HTTP API for looking up the issuer of a credit card from its first six digits.
+In 2013, sitting on a balcony in Playitas, Fuerteventura, I built binlist.net as my first ever Go project — a free HTTP API for looking up the issuer of a credit card from its first six digits.
+It hit 1 million queries/day by 2015.
 Thirteen years later it's still free, and its commercial sibling iinlist.com is the one we run the business on.

 TL;DR — binlist.net is a free HTTP API that takes the first 6–8 digits of a credit card number (the BIN or IIN) and returns the issuing bank, country, card scheme (Visa, Mastercard, etc.), card type (debit/credit/prepaid), and category.
 I started it in August 2013 on a holiday in Fuerteventura, because I needed a BIN lookup for another project and everything that existed was either paywalled, stale, or behind a sketchy scraper.
+It was my first ever Go project, hit 100,000 queries/day within weeks, and crossed 1 million queries/day in 2015.
 It is still online, still free, still curl-friendly.
 The commercial variant, iinlist.com, is what I co-founded after binlist.net’s success; it’s the same idea with payment-industry-grade accuracy, 8-digit IIN support (mandated by ISO/IEC 7812 since 2022), ARDEF-backed ranges, and an SLA — built for banks, PSPs, fraud teams, and issuers who need to treat BIN data as production data.

 BIN vs IIN — a one-paragraph primer